 Health & Safety Protocols

-NorthStar has made updates and changes to its safety protocols to ensure our students remain safe and healthy during the upcoming school year.
+NorthStar will continue to enforce the protocols we have in place to ensure our students remain safe and healthy while attending NorthStar.
 As detailed in this video, safety measures for this year include:

 - Daily temperature screenings

 - Limiting the number of students in groups during programming

 - Frequent hand-washing and consistent availability of hand sanitizer